robertdebock/ansible-role-epel/README.md

 EPEL
 =========

-Install Extra Packages for Enterprise Linux Edit
+Install Extra Packages for Enterprise Linux and CentOS.
+Applying this role to other types of operating systems will simply "skip" the job.

 Requirements
 ------------

-This role is applicable on CentOS and RHEL machines.
+Access to a repository containing packages, likely on the internet.

 Role Variables
 --------------